 Frequently asked questions about SAP Concur alternatives

-Possible at small scale (under 50 travelers, simple regional travel).
-The trade-offs: (1) no centralized policy enforcement, (2) no negotiated corporate rates (direct booking pays consumer rates 10-30 percent above corporate), (3) manual expense report assembly per trip.
-For pre-program startups under 50 travelers, direct booking plus QuickBooks expense work at $0 platform fee.
-Above 100 travelers or with policy compliance requirements, dedicated platforms (Navan Travel Free at $0, TripActions Liquid Pro at $10-$20) typically pay back in saved travel cost plus admin time within 6-12 months.
+Possible at small scale (under 50 travellers, simple regional travel).
+The trade-offs: no centralised policy enforcement, no negotiated corporate rates so direct bookings pay consumer rates ten to thirty percent above corporate, and manual expense report assembly per trip.
+For pre-programme startups under 50 travellers, direct booking plus QuickBooks expense work at zero platform fee.
+Above 100 travellers or with policy compliance requirements (SOX, ISO, customer audit), dedicated platforms typically pay back in saved travel cost plus admin time within six to twelve months.

 The team behind subrupt.com.
 We track subscriptions, surface cheaper alternatives, and publish comparisons where the score formula is on the page so you can recompute it yourself.
 We do not claim 30,000 hours of testing.
 What we claim is live pricing from our database, a transparent composite score, and honest savings math against a category baseline.